-If you’re looking for a job in IT, chances are you’re going to have to hook up with a recruiter at some point.
+If you’re looking for a job in IT, chances are you’re going to have to partner up with a recruiter at some point.
 While recruiters often get a bad rap, there are ways to win them over to your side and work with them effectively so you can get the job you want at the salary you want — and maybe even more than you deserve.

 This article will prep you for your next recruiter encounter, including: